What is an Attribution Window?

 - Data-driven attribution – Uses machine learning to allocate credit based on each touchpoint’s actual contribution to conversion

-The same window can produce different insights, depending upon how credit is distributed.
+The same window can produce different insights, depending on how credit is distributed.

 What Happens When the Attribution Window Is Incorrect?

-Choosing the wrong window can lead to misleading performance insights, and directly impact marketing decisions.
-When the window does not reflect the actual customer journey, attribution becomes either inflated or undervalued, both of which distorts measurement.
+Choosing the wrong window can lead to misleading performance insights and directly impact marketing decisions.
+When the window does not reflect the actual customer journey, attribution becomes either inflated or undervalued, both of which distort measurement.

 If the window is too short